peter-tanner/peter-tanner.github.io/_posts/2024-06-23-Debugging-STM32-USB-Mass-Storage-Class-Device.md

 The read/write speeds improve on the previous tests, however it is still no where near the limit of the eMMC module.
 Currently I have not tried anything else to improve the speed, if there is any way then let me know.

+This benchmark is with the largest media packet size (32768), 4 bit wide bus, 0 clock div and DMA.

 ![crystaldiskmark benchmark with largest media packet size](/assets/img/2024-06-23-Debugging-STM32-USB-/crystaldiskmark_fast_large_buf.png)

 ## Conclusion